OnlyFans Analytics: The 10 Numbers That Separate Growing Creators From Stuck Ones

 Only Checking Revenue

-Most creators never discover this until it’s too late: revenue is a lagging indicator.
+Revenue is a lagging indicator.
 By the time revenue drops, the underlying problems — rising churn, declining engagement, weakening conversion — have been building for weeks.
 Track leading indicators to catch problems before they become revenue problems.

 Comparing to Other Creators

-The truth is, your benchmarks should be your own past performance, not another creator’s numbers.
+Your benchmarks should be your own past performance, not another creator’s numbers.
 Different niches, audience sizes, and content styles produce entirely different metric norms.
 Focus on your own trajectory — are you improving month over month?

-Over-Analyzing Short-Term Fluctuations
+Panicking Over Short-Term Fluctuations

-Not Tracking at All
+Not Tracking At All

 FAQ